OSU-CS362-F16/362Exercises/templates/hw3/README.md

 ### Part 3)

-**BEFORE ATTEMPTING THIS SECTION: Comment out all of the functions within `SimpleBlackjackTest` and uncomment your code from `MySuiteTest`!
+**BEFORE ATTEMPTING THIS SECTION: Comment out all of the functions within `SimpleBlackjackTest` and uncomment your code from `BlackjackTest`!
 Your tests must achieve the target WITHOUT using the SimpleBlackjack class**

 Now measure the coverage of your code.
 If you have less than 80% line coverage, fill in the gaps and until you achieve it.
 Take a screenshot of your coverage and submit it as `submissions/hw3/P3.<jpg/pdf>`.